harshshrivas8055/contactform-reactjs/README.md

 # 📬 Contact Form - ReactJS

 This is a simple and responsive contact form built using **ReactJS**.
 It allows users to input their name, email, subject, and message, and submit it.
-The form is styled with basic CSS and can be integrated with services like **EmailJS**, **Formspree**, or your own backend to send messages.
+The form is styled with basic CSS and useState

 ## 🚀 Features